 What’s FPC’s investment stance and how have the markets performed up to the end of September – find out more in our market commentary…

-For our clients our advice is always to hold firm and not get distracted by short term market movements.
-All FPC client portfolios are tailored to the needs of the individual investor and are regularly reviewed but we do also monitor sample portfolios across the risk spectrum, so we can get an immediate view of what is happening under the bonnet.
-We would like to share that insight with you.
+All FPC client portfolios are tailored to the needs of the individual investor and are individually reviewed but we do also monitor sample portfolios across the risk spectrum, so we can get an immediate view of what is happening under the bonnet and we’d like to share that insight with you.

 An example of this is what we refer to as the ‘FPC aggregate portfolio’.
 This reflects our overall asset allocation policy and fund recommendations for a representative ‘medium risk’ portfolio.

 In the month of October, the FPC aggregate fell in value by just 2.5% but that should be seen against the backdrop of previous returns of 28.5% over the last three years and 42.5% over the last five years.